-A timber company has been fined after a worker amputated his thumb when it came into contact with a moving saw blade.
-How could this have happened and what should you do to protect workers from dangerous moving parts?
+A timber company has been fined after a worker amputated his thumb when coming into contact with a moving saw blade.
+How did this happen and what should you do to protect workers from dangerous moving parts?

-The worker was setting up the floor-mounted band saw for a production run when his hand was drawn towards the blade with the power feed on.
-The thumb on his right hand was severed when it made contact with an unguarded blade.
+The Floor-mounted band saw was set up for a production run, with the power feed on, his hand was drawn towards the blade.
+The thumb was severed when it made contact with an unguarded blade.

-The HSE’s investigation found that Watford Timber Company Ltd (W) had failed to take the machine out of use when the guard stopped working.
-They did not have adequate arrangements in place to check and monitor their machines to ensure that guards and other protective devices remained in good working order.
+The HSE’s investigation found that Watford Timber Company Ltd. failed to take the machine out of use when the guard stopped working.
+Therefore, adequate arrangements weren’t in place to check and monitor their machines, ensuring the guards and other protective devices were kept in good working order.

 Note.
-These are the uninsurable costs and must be paid from the company’s profits.
-There will most likely be a personal injury claim from the employee to compensate for the loss of his thumb.
-Even though covered by insurance there will still be costs, e.g., legal fees, investigation time, increased insurance premiums in subsequent years etc.
+These are the uninsurable costs paid from the company’s profits.
+In Addition, there will most likely be a personal injury claim from the employee compensating for the loss of his thumb.
+Also, even though covered by insurance there will still be costs, e.g., legal fees, investigation time, increased insurance premiums in subsequent years etc.

 What should have happened?

 Although machine guarding is regulated under PUWER, there is limited working knowledge of this in the workplace.
-There is a common misconception that guarding is there to “make life awkward”.
-It can be easily overridden to speed up work.
-As seen in W’s case guarding can often fail leading to an increased risk if not fixed as soon as possible.
+Which means, there’s a common misconception that guarding is there to “make life awkward”.
+Therefore, It can be easily overridden to speed up work.
+As seen in this case, guarding can often fail leading to an increased risk if not fixed as soon as possible.

 Avoid making the same mistakes

 There are some simple controls that can be quickly applied in your workplace.
-The first is to make sure that any worker who operates machinery has a working knowledge of PUWER.
-This includes maintenance, inspection, knowledge of dangerous parts of equipment and suitable information and training on what the equipment is and how it is to be used.
+Firstly, make sure that any worker who operates machinery has a working knowledge of PUWER.
+Including, maintenance, inspection, and knowledge of dangerous parts of equipment as well as suitable information and training on what the equipment is and how it is to be used.

-The company failed to manage the issue of broken guarding which led to a life-changing injury.
-Make sure staff are fully trained in the operation of the equipment and what to do in the event of damage or failures.
-Check your guarding regularly.
+Furthermore, the company failed to manage the issue of broken guarding, leading to a life-changing injury.
+Staff should be fully trained in the operation of equipment and know what to do in the event of damage or failures. in addition, Check your guarding regularly.

-Implement a process to guide workers through what to do if there is damaged guarding.
+In conclusion, Implement a process guiding workers through what to do if there is damaged guarding.
 Implement a guard check sheet at the beginning of each shift.
 This will note any broken or overridden guards and include a process to remove or repair immediately.

 Tip.
 Use a safe system of work as a starting point for training staff in a breakdown/repair procedure.